Behavior and Behavior Mechanisms; Mental Disorders; Child Psychiatry; Nervous System Diseases; Neurobiology; Neurosciences; Nicotine; Pharmacology

 Extensive Research Description

-Our goal is to understand the role of single molecules in complex behaviors related to addiction, depression, feeding and learning.
+Our goal is to understand the role of single molecules in both typical behaviors and those related to psychiatric illness.
 We use molecular genetic and pharmacological approaches to link the biochemical, cellular, and anatomical levels of investigation to behavior.
-A primary focus is the role of nicotinic acetylcholine receptors in brain development and function, with a focus on behaviors related to nicotine addiction and smoking.
+A primary focus is the role of nicotinic acetylcholine receptors in brain development and function.

-We are also interested in signaling molecules downstream of nicotinic receptors, such as CaM kinases and adducins, that may mediate long-term changes in behavior following receptor activation.
+We are also interested in signaling molecules downstream of nicotinic receptors that may mediate long-term changes in behavior following receptor activation.
 Ultimately, integration of studies at the molecular, cellular, and systems levels will be necessary to understand the neurobiological basis for expression and plasticity of complex behaviors.

 - Developmental role of nicotinic acetylcholine receptors in cortico-thalamic circuits and related behavior